 A native Chicagoan, Luzinski attended Notre Dame High School for Boys before being selected by the Philadelphia Phillies in the first round of the 1968 Amateur Draft.
-Originally a first baseman, he signed with the Phillies as a 17 year old that year and made his pro debut that summer with the Huron Phillies, hitting 13 home runs in 57 games.
+Originally a first baseman, he signed with the Phillies as a 17-year-old and made his pro debut that summer with the Huron Phillies, hitting 13 home runs in 57 games.
 After hitting 31 homers for the Raleigh-Durham Phillies in 1969 and 33 for the Reading Phillies in 1970, he made his big league as a September call-up in 1970.
-He hit 36 home runs for the Eugene Emeralds the next year before returning to the majors for good late in the season.
+He hit 36 home runs for the Eugene Emeralds the next year, 1971, before returning to the majors for good late in the season.

 Moved to left field in 1972, Luzinski was an Opening Day starter for the club that year.
 He hit .281 with 18 home runs, 33 doubles, and 68 RBIs in his first full big league campaign despite being a defensive liability, committing 11 errors (though he improved somewhat thereafter, his range was always well below the league average).
 He improved to .285 with 29 homers and 97 RBIs the next summer before being slowed by injuries in 1974.
 Nonetheless, he bounced back in 1975, hitting .300 with 34 home runs and a National League-leading 120 RBIs, while finishing second in Most Valuable Player voting and making the All-Star team for the first of four straight years.

-Luzinski's production dropped to 21 home runs in 1976, including one off Dan Warthen of the Montreal Expos on September 26 (the last homer hit at Jarry Park).
+Luzinski's production dropped to 21 home runs in 1976, including one off Dan Warthen of the Montreal Expos on September 26th (the last homer hit at Jarry Park).
 The Phillies won the NL East title that summer, and he hit .273 with a home run, 2 doubles, and 3 RBI in the NLCS as Philadelphia fell to the Cincinnati Reds.
-He put together his best big league season the next summer, hitting .309 with 39 homers, 99 runs scored, and 130 RBIs, was again second in the MVP voting.
-The Phillies won their division again that year and the next, falling to the Los Angeles Dodgers in the NLCS each year.
+He put together his best big league season the next summer, 1977, hitting .309 with 39 homers, 99 runs scored, and 130 RBIs, was again second in the MVP voting.
+The Phillies won their division again that year and in 1978, falling to the Los Angeles Dodgers in the NLCS each year.